 The role of a Chartered Accountant in GST is significant in India.
 The first and foremost thing you need to understand is that the responsibilities of a Chartered Accountant are not to reduce the tax liabilities of a business but to educate the entities and help them comply with the laws.
 A similar case is with GST.
 Since this indirect tax system was implemented a few years back in India, not all businesses are aware of the complete regulations.

-Along with changes in the way business run in India, GST is also going to impact the life of the professional chartered accountant in a manner of some difficulties and convenience.
+Along with changes in the way businesses run in India, GST is also going to impact the life of the professional chartered accountant in a manner of some difficulties and convenience.
+This blog relates how the impact of GST on CAs has reshaped their roles and services over the years.
+Therefore, these professionals can guide businesses in navigating and complying with the new regulations.

 Life of Chartered Accountants After GST Implementation